2016 Spring Seminar

 Realism in thread painting is achieved by incorporating shadows and highlights into a design and by blending the thread correctly.
 Without shadows the design would have no form and no dimension.
 Learn how simple the design parameters are to shade and highlight with thread to create realism in your thread designs.
 Only a straight or zigzag stitch is used so no special machine is required.
 And no previous thread painting skill is necessary.
 A preprinted design will assure success right from the start.
 You will learn the parameters of quilting a landscape quilt, how to add borders after quilting the quilt center and some other secrets Nancy uses in her workshop and award winning quilts.
 So come join her for some fun and learn how to create a 3-dimensional figure in thread!

 |Supply List||Gallery of

 This class is for quilters who are comfortable with their own appliqué technique(s), while allowing us to rethink the traditional appliqué process.
-David will demonstrate how to adapt a photograph or drawing into a wall quilt, using hand-appliqué.
+David will demonstrate hand-appliqué methods, but students are welcome to work in any applique technique(s) they are most comfortable with.
+The focus of the class is adapting a photograph or drawing into a wall quilt.
 Topics include pattern drawing, freezer paper appliqué, fabric selection and quilting ideas.
-The focus is to create highly detailed images by using simple shapes and by letting the fabric create texture to give the image a ‘painted’ effect.
+Participants will learn how to create highly detailed images by using simple shapes and by letting the fabric create texture to give the image a ‘painted’ effect.
 A simple subject with nice details works best for this method and images must be approved by David in advance of the workshop.

 Prefer to register by mail or fax?